Contributing to our Children's Tomorrow

 The McGill-Toolen Foundation Scholarship funds are managed under the McGill-Toolen Foundation with a minimum donation of $10,000.
 A minimum of $2,500 per year with a four year commitment is required.
 The benefactor of the McGill-Toolen Foundation Scholarship has the opportunity to name their scholarship in memory or in honor of their loved one.
 The benefactor also determines the student criteria for the selection process.
 Once the scholarship is fully funded, the benefactor is invited to a special recognition event and their scholarship is listed in the Annual Report.
 The McGill-Toolen Foundation Scholarship awards are based on student requirements and recommendations made by the Scholarship Committee consisting of McGill-Toolen guidance counselors, administration and support personnel.
 Students are recommended by their partner school principal.
 These scholarships do not require an application process.

-The St. Augustine Scholarship is intended to assist students who embody the values and ideals that we seek in the ideal McGill-Toolen Catholic student, but whose families do not qualify for financial aid, such as children of Catholic school teachers, first responders, active duty military, Aquinas Scholars and children of alumni.
-To qualify for this scholarship, students must demonstrate academic achievement, community service and a commitment to their Catholic faith as well as a financial need.
-For more information regarding the St. Augustine Scholarship and how to apply, click here.
+The St. Augustine Scholarship Fund assists students who embody the values and ideals that we seek in our McGill-Toolen Catholic students, but whose families do not qualify for financial aid.
+Children of Catholic school teachers, children of first responders and active duty military, children of McT alumni and our Aquinas Scholars are eligible to receive assistance through the St. Augustine Scholarship Fund.
+To qualify for this scholarship, students must meet standards of academic achievement, be involved in community service and show a commitment to their Catholic faith as well as a financial need.
+For more information regarding the St. Augustine Scholarship and to learn more about the online application process or eligibility requirements, click here.

 Be a Scholarship Saint and Donate